Skip to page body Home Residents Businesses Visitors Departments

 • Obtain California Public Utility Commission approvals for Modification of Existing Railways: 2026

-• Complete Alameda County Water District pipeline construction: 2026
+• Complete Alameda County Water District pipeline construction: Fall 2026

 • Complete project construction: TBD